Available Methods

 cur

-Returns the ledger associated with the current cell being accessed.
+Returns the ledger associated with the currently accessed cell.

 • Ledgers.cur is equivalent to Ledgers!@CUR.